 Henry Whittemore Library is a seven-level structure completed in 1969.
 The building contains the University library as well as classrooms and other facilities, including the Copy Center, Print Shop, and the Communication Arts, Modern Languages, and Music Departments.
 Other features of the building include spacious reading and lounge areas and study carrels.
 Although there is wireless access throughout the building, public computers are available for those without laptops.
 The Library has a main collection of over 200,000 volumes and over 60,000 resources on education in the Curriculum Library.
 The Library provides access to a variety of online databases and electronic journals for on and off-campus users.
 The Special Collections include rare books on the history of education, Contemporary American poetry and travel, cookbooks, and children's literature.
 The Christa McAuliffe collection contains letters, documents, and other memorabilia related to the Teacher in Space program and the life of Christa McAuliffe.
 The College Archives include photographs, videotapes, journals, documents Massachusetts and Education history, and publications pertaining to the history of the University.

-Information about the library’s policies regarding access, borrowing, reference, interlibrary loan, circulation of materials, reserves, confidentiality of records, fines, public computers, diversity, censorship, and answers to frequently asked questions is available through this guide.
-Information about copyright and the Teach Act is available through the guide containing information for faculty and alumni.
+Information about the library's policies regarding access, borrowing, reference, interlibrary loan, circulation of materials, reserves, confidentiality of records, fines, public computers, diversity, and censorship can be found in this guide.
+Answeres to frequently asked questions are available in this guide.